 If you’re somewhat new to banjo, one thing you may have noticed is how many different types of banjos are actually out there.
 Banjos with resonators, open-back banjos, 4-string banjos, banjos with ridiculously long necks (known as plectrum banjos).
 You may have also noticed another type of banjo – one with a particularly odd feature that sets it apart from all other banjos.
 No, not a banjo uke (which is actually a ukulele with the body of a banjo)…it’s the fretless banjo.

 Origins of The Fretless Banjo

 This distinctive, somewhat rarer member of the banjo family is actually a throwback to the banjos of the early 19th century, a time when the instrument was a staple among African American slaves in the antebellum South.
-The great news is that the fretless banjo has been making a comeback over the last decade, with artists like Rhiannon Giddens and Adam Hurt helping to re-establish the instrument as a driving force in old-time music.
+The fretless banjo has been making a comeback over the last decade, with incredible artists like Rhiannon Giddens and Adam Hurt helping to re-establish the instrument as a driving force in old-time music.